jgilbert01/aws-lambda-stream/README.md

 These connectors are then wrapped with utility functions, such as `update` and `publish`, to integrate them into the streaming framework.
 For example, the promise returned from the connector is normalized to a [stream](https://highlandjs.org/#_(source)), fault handling is provided and features such as [parallel](https://highlandjs.org/#parallel) and [batch](https://highlandjs.org/#batch) are utilized.

-These utility function leverage _currying_ to override default configuration settings, such as the _batchSize_ and the number of _parallel_ asyn-non-blocking_io executions.
+These utility function leverage _currying_ to override default configuration settings, such as the _batchSize_ and the number of _parallel_ asyn-non-blocking-io executions.

 Here is the example of using the `update` function.